 The best way to understand why body image can be so important for young people is to explore how they define themselves.
 If a very significant part of who they see themselves as relates to how they look – their hair colour, their weight or how attractive they feel they are – then any negative comments or experiences relating to that will naturally have a massive impact.
 In order to have a strong self-image, parents should encourage young people to recognize strengths and the feelings of confidence they build, especially in times of doubt.

 Every parent and child is different.
 Even the most confident, happy and healthy families may struggle with body image issues.
 Parents should be aware of warning signs that body image issues may be occurring – such as deep concern about appearance, unusual eating habits – and seek help if needed.
-If you, or someone close to you is in need of support you can phone the Parenting NI helpline for free on 0808 8010 722.
+If you, or someone close to you is in need of support you can phone the Parenting NI Support Line for free on 0808 8010 722.

 Parenting is the most fulfilling job that we will ever have, but it’s not without it’s challenges.
 Modern family life can be stressful and with various pressures on families it’s not always easy.
 Ultimately, parents want what is best for their child and a strong parent-child relationship can help lead to better outcomes for children.